top of page

 Frauen in MINT

-Dass auch heute noch "gender gaps" existieren in der Bildungs- und Berufswelt erfahre ich täglich in meinem eigenen Arbeitsumfeld.
+Dass auch heute noch "gender gaps" existieren in der Bildungs- und Berufswelt sehe ich täglich in meinem eigenen Arbeitsumfeld.
 Da sind nämlich Frauen, insbesondere Mütter, deutlich untervertreten.
-Einerseits weil Mädchen seltener MINT-Fächer studieren und andererseits weil eine akademische Laufbahn familienunfreundlich ist.
 Das Phänomen "leaky pipeline" beschreibt wie Frauen vom Studium unterwegs zur Professur zunehmend ausscheiden.
-Ich habe mich bei SRF EINSTEIN "Frauen in der Astrophysik" vom 11.02.2021 dazu geäussert (mein Beitrag ab Minute 12.5, Link unten) und für nau.ch einen Gastbeitrag zum Thema verfasst (Link unten).
+Ich habe mich bei SRF Einstein "Frauen in der Astrophysik" vom 11.02.2021 dazu geäussert (mein Beitrag ab Minute 12.5, Link unten) und für nau.ch einen Gastbeitrag zum Thema verfasst (Link unten).

 Politisches Engagement

 Am 27.03.2022 habe ich im Wahlkreis Thun für den Grossen Rat des Kt.
 BE kandidiert und 2993 Stimmen erhalten.
 Den neuen zweiten Sitz der GRÜNEN Thun habe ich damit um 450 Stimmen verpasst.
-Ich danke ganz herzlich allen, die mich auch als Polit-Neuling unterstützt/gewählt haben.
-Ich werde mich weiterhin für nachhaltige und wissenschaftsbasierte Lösungen und für eine handlungsfähige Demokratie stark machen und - die nächsten Wahlen kommen gewiss:-)
+Ich danke ganz herzlich allen, die mich als Polit-Neuling unterstützt haben und werde mich weiterhin für nachhaltige und wissenschaftsbasierte Lösungen und für eine handlungsfähige Demokratie stark machen.
+Die nächsten Wahlen kommen gewiss:-)

 bottom of page